sonnyp/pya/README.md

 ![screenshot of "pya list"](https://raw.githubusercontent.com/sonnyp/pya/master/screenshot.png)

-pya manage and monitor devices using common tools and protocols which means there is nothing to install and/or configure on the devices, in most cases a SSH access is enough.
+`pya` only uses common tools and protocols which means there is nothing to install and/or configure on the devices, in most cases a SSH access is enough.

+## Features

+* Wake-on-LAN
+* reboot/poweroff/suspend over SSH via systemctl
+* uptime
+* memory usage
+* interactive sudo over SSH
+* ...

 ## Install